Back to Top

 Any model that willingly moves out of base contact with an enemy on their own turn is considered to have Disengaged from Combat.

-Doing so grants that enemy a free basic melee attack with any weapons they currently have equipped.
+Doing so grants any enemy that was in base contact the option of using a reaction to make a round of regular melee attacks with any weapons they currently have equipped.
+This if often referred to as an Attack of Opportunity (AOO).
 If dual wielding or otherwise being able to attack more than once under normal circumstances (i.e. a creature with a separate bite and claw attack), both attacks may be used.
 Each equipped weapon can only be used once per turn in this fashion (i.e. if a model is dual wielding and is surrounded by 4 enemy models in base contact, all of which disengage on the same turn, he/she may only attack once with the main hand weapon and once with off hand weapon, thus two free attacks, NOT on each disengaging target per weapon which would be eight free attacks.)

 If a model is forced to leave base contact against their will or under compulsion, they are NOT considered to have Disengaged from Combat.